Skip to main content

 Explore second opinion dentistry along with Georgetown-specific services like prosthodontist in Georgetown, dental implants in Georgetown, and full mouth reconstruction in Georgetown.
 Additional Georgetown services include crown problems in Georgetown, reconstruction revision in Georgetown, and sedation dentistry in Georgetown.

-Review full mouth reconstruction failure if you’re concerned about extensive reconstruction outcomes.
+Review full mouth reconstruction revision if you’re concerned about extensive reconstruction outcomes.
 Learn about unhappy with dental work if you’ve experienced complications.
-Investigate botched cosmetic dentistry if cosmetic treatment concerns you.
+Investigate cosmetic dentistry correction if cosmetic treatment concerns you.
 Check loose dental implant issues if implant problems have developed.

 Review information about Dr. Marlin’s clinical expertise and his approach to complex cases.
 View patient success stories showing how major treatment cases have been managed successfully.